nighthawkcoders/flask-idea-homesite/README.md

 # How to start HomeSite on Raspberry Pi

-## Setup Virtual environment and pull code from GitHub
+## Setup Virtual environment and clone code from GitHub
 #### In console/terminal (first time: setup environment)...

 pi@raspberrypi:~ $  ``` sudo pip install virtualenv```